nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `findAny n/Hans t/football` will return the same result as `findAny t/football n/Hans`.
 * Only full words will be matched for names and tags.
   * `findAny n/an` will not return `Hans`, but will return `Jing An`.
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `findAny n/Hans t/Friend` will return all Persons with names containing the word `Hans` or who are tagged with `Friend`.
+* People matching at least one keyword will be returned (i.e. `OR` search). e.g. `findAny n/Hans t/Friend` will return all people with names containing the word `Hans` or who are tagged with `Friend`.

 **Sample Usage:**